ltbs/uniform-scala/interpreter-js/src/main/tut/interpreter-js.md

   def render(
     key: String,
     existing: Option[Tree[String,List[String]]],
-    errors: ErrorTree
+    errors: ErrorTree,
+	tell: play.twirl.api.Html
   ): String = ???

   // How to extract the values from the DOM
   // we might call $("myForm").serialize() to
   // get the data
   def fromNode(
     key: String,
     fieldSet: JQuery
   ): Either[ErrorTree, BeardLength] = ???

   // How do we serialise BeardLength?
   // (Encoded is an alias for String) def encode(in: BeardLength): Encoded = ???

   // How do we turn BeardLength back into a String again? def decode(out: Encoded): Either[ErrorTree,BeardLength] = ???

   // How do we decompose BeardLength into a set of values?
   // this is used before rendering. def toDataTree(in: BeardLength): Tree[String,List[String]] = ???
 }

 lazy val beardStyleForm: Form[BeardStyle] = ???
 lazy val memberOfPublicForm: Form[Option[MemberOfPublic]] = ???
 ```

 Here the `render` method defines the HTML that is to be swapped in for a